Home » Geography » Physical Weathering

 Physical Weathering Types

-Physical Weathering processes can be of several types.
+Physical Weathering processes can be of many types.
 For example,

 Physical Weathering Freezing, Thawing & Frost Shattering

 While most substances expand when heated and contract when cooled, water behaves differently.
 Water expands when it freezes.
 This expansion results in generating cryostatic pressure.
-In cold regions, rocks have small cracks that freeze and expand to break the rock when filled with water during the day.
-This occurs only when cryostatic pressure exceeds the tensile strength of the rock.
+In cold areas, small cracks in rocks can fill with water during the day.
+When the water freezes, it expands and can break the rock.
+This happens when the pressure from the ice is stronger than the rock itself.
 This process is called frost shattering.

 Read More: Chemical Weathering